athangk/rn-coins-mobile/README.md

 ### Coinency.
 A demo mobile app.
-Provides the user to select and sort coins that he wishes to check and display them in charts.
+Provides the user to select and sort coins that he wishes to track and display them in charts.
 ##
-Application is on expo with typescript and uses redux for persisting user state, expo secure storage for persisting token, asyncstorage for specific reducers with redux persist.
+<p>React native expo with typescript, redux for persisting user state, expo secure storage for persisting token for "remember me" functionality on login.</p>
+<p>Asyncstorage for specific reducers with redux persist to keep user selection tracked coins.</p>